Running the small-correlated-against-large estimator at scale: Applications of small-scale CMB lensing estimators on realistic simulations: Introduction

 The value added by using SCALE compared to only utilizing conventional quadratic estimators lies in a few key areas.
 First, it is a simple method to quickly measure the amplitude of the small-scale CMB lensing power spectrum without the need for a full reconstruction of the lensing field.
 We established in C24 that SCALE outperforms quadratic estimators in terms of signal-to-noise of recovered lensing signal at small-scales in upcoming experiments.
-Quadratic estimators remain highly effective, tested, and well-understood tools for estimating CMB lensing on larger scales, while SCALE is presented with an opportunistic, complementary role in the realm of small-scale lensing.
+Quadratic estimators remain highly effective, tested, and well-understood tools for estimating CMB lensing on larger scales \cite{Planck:2015mym,Wu:2019hek,Planck:2019nip,ACT:2023kun,ACT:2023dou}, while SCALE is presented with an opportunistic, complementary role in the realm of small-scale lensing.
 If one wishes to use quadratic estimators at small-scales, the reconstruction bias $\NLkk$ grows to similar amplitude as the lensing power spectrum $C_L^{\kappa\kappa}$ by $L \sim 1000$, and dominates at higher $L$ \cite{Kesden:2003,Hanson:2011}.
 The small-scale lensing regime will become ever-more important as the experimental sensitivity improves, with surveys like the upcoming Simons Observatory (SO) \cite{SimonsObservatory:2018koc} and CMB-S4 \cite{CMB-S4:2016ple,Abazajian:2019eic}, as well as proposed future surveys like CMB-HD~\cite{Sehgal:2019ewc}.
 Improvements in foreground characterization and mitigation also suggest that we will be able to extract a significant amount of cosmology on these scales with appropriate statistical estimators.
-The maximum likelihood, maximum a posteriori, Gradient Inversion, and Bayesian techniques~\cite{Hirata:2002jy, Carron:2017mqf, Hadzhiyska:2019cle, Millea:2020cpw, Legrand:2023} are also currently being developed with the aim to tackle these challenges with small-scale lensing reconstruction and go beyond what the QE is capable of.